|article 1 :

 The members of the non-profit organisation which organizes the festival, will be authorized to view the films selected, on DVD copies, within the video library located in the FID office.
 The festival may digitize the film copy received to store it in its electronic database.

 The FIDMarseille aims at promoting, supporting and accompanying films selected in official competitions as those in the parallel screens after the week of the festival, through programming in France and abroad.
 The FID reserves right to screen selected films without rental fee in special events during the year.

 |article 22 :

 The president of the festival association is entitled to settle all cases not specified in these regulation.
-Entering films for the festival is free and conditional upon accepting festival regulations.
+Entering films for the festival is conditional upon accepting festival regulations.
 Only the French version of the regulation will be considered as the authentic text.